Levenshulme: History

-The very early history is so obscure as to be virtually non-existent.
-Many of the nearby suburbs, such as Withington, Didsbury, Gorton etc., had a history of developing as villages, but for some reason Levenshulme did not.
-It has had several names over the millennia (according to East Lancashire expert Eilert Ekwall), including: in 1246 it was called "de Lewyneshulm", in 1322 "Levensholme" and in 1587 it was called "Lensom".
-The name itself is derived from a possessive version of a person's name, "Leofwine's" and "holm", a Viking term meaning island (usually in a lake or river).
-"Lywenshulme" also is referred to in the 1322 survey of Manchester and Collegiate Church charters refer to "Leysholme" (1556), "Lensholme" (1578) and "Lentsholme" (1635).
-The "hulme" element is common in Manchester, and was pronounced "Oom", hence Levenshulme was traditionally "Levenzoom" to the residents and nicknamed as Levy, recently mispelt as Leve.
+The very early history is obscure.
+Many of the nearby suburbs, such as Withington, Didsbury, Gorton etc., had a history of developing as villages, but Levenshulme was a manor of Withington, with a feudal Lord of the Manor.
+In 1319, possession was given to William Legh of Baguley by his grandfather Sir William of Baguley in Cheshire.
+William Legh's descendants continued to hold the manor until the 17th century.

+The name is believed to be a possessive version of a man's name, perhaps "Leofwine's", and "holm", a Viking term meaning island (usually in a lake or river).
+According to East Lancashire expert Eilert Ekwall, it has been spelt in many ways since the Middle Ages.
+In 1246 it was called "Lewyneshulm", in 1322 "Levensholme", and in 1587 "Lensom".
+In the 1322 survey of Manchester it appears as "Lywenshulme", and Collegiate Church charters refer to it as "Leysholme" (1556), "Lensholme" (1578) and "Lentsholme" (1635).
+The "hulme" element is common in Manchester, and was pronounced "Oom", hence Levenshulme was traditionally "Levenzoom" to the residents and nicknamed as Levy, recently sometimes spelt as Leve.

-The main A6, Stockport Road, dates from 1724 when a turnpike was built between Manchester and Stockport.
+The main Stockport Road, now part of the A6, dates from 1724, when a turnpike road was built between Manchester and Stockport.

-The district of East Levenshulme used to be known as Talleyrand.
+An area of East Levenshulme was known during the 19th century as Talleyrand.
 It included Talleyrand House (later renamed as Barlow House) and a street, Talleyrand Row.
-It was said the French statesman Talleyrand once stayed there during his exile from France (French Revolution), presumably at some point during 1792–94.
+It was said the French statesman Talleyrand had once stayed there during his exile from France during the French Revolution, presumably at some point between 1792 and 1794.
 The place name "Talley Rand" is also found on the old post office sorting labels displayed in the POD café based in the former main post office.
 There is now a pub called "Talleyrand", on the A6.

 Legend has it that the famous highwayman Dick Turpin often visited the Blue Bell Inn on Barlow Road which shares the name of his birthplace.
 There has been an inn on this site for 700 years.
 The current pub was built after the previous Blue Bell Inn was destroyed during a German bombing raid in the Second World War.

-Levenshulme, a dependency of Withington, was once feudal land held by the Lord of the Manor of Levenshulme.
-In 1319, possession was given to William Legh of Baguley by his grandfather Sir William de Baguley of Baguley in Cheshire.
-William Legh's descendants continued to hold the Manor until the 17th century.

 In 1917, the McVitie & Price biscuit factory was opened.